YanAlmeida/streamlit-multipage-framework/README.md

 ## Functions and Classes
 1. function `initialize()` -> Runs when the program starts and sets the initial page as 0;
-2. function `save(var_list, name, page_names)` -> Saves a list of variables, associates it with a page's name and defines which pages will receive these variables;
+2. function `save(var_list, name, page_names)` -> Saves a list of variables, associates it with a name and defines which pages will receive these variables;
 3. function `load(name)` -> Loads a var_list previously saved;
 4. function `clear_cache()` -> Clears the variables in cache;
 5. class `app` -> Class to create pages (apps), defined by two attributes: name and func (app script defined as a function in the code);